The first stage is to consult a solicitor, who should help you to:

 get independent and unbiased expert medical opinions about the causes

-If you cannot establish a negligence claim, this basic investigation should give you a better understanding of what may and may not have caused your or your child's impairment.
+If you cannot establish a negligence claim, this basic investigation should give you a better understanding of what may and may not have caused your or your child's condition.

 Compensation aims to place the person in the position they would have been in had the negligence not happened.
 But this is impossible for someone whose impairment will affect every aspect of daily living for the rest of their life.

 Tips to help with your claim